 LWBC Youth exists to nurture faith in the hearts of pre-teens and teenagers alike that equips them for a lifetime of glorifying God.

-Join our weekly virtual meetings to dig deeper into this topic, connect, have fun, and grow in understanding.
+Connect with each other to dig deeper into this topic, connect, have fun, and grow in understanding.

 We enjoy remembering happy moments.
 This October, share a special moment with a family member or special friend by doing something out of the ordinary for/with them.

 General Electric is a global digital industrial company.
 You’ve probably seen their brand on some of your kitchen or home appliances.
 But did you know that GE has an aviation branch called GE Aviation?
 They even design engines and systems for the military, turbines, aerospace, and for commercial airplanes!